thisisashwinraj/Kiwi-Power-App-For-Students/README.md

 ```

 ### Generate the Source Code
 To be able to use the Power Apps Language Toolkit, you need to install Visual Studio Code and .NET Core 3.1.x (x64).
-Navigate to the local directory of the cloned PowerApps Language Tool and run the build.cmd file, as an admin.
+Navigate to the local directory of the cloned Power Apps Language Tool and run the build.cmd file, as an admin.
 The command prompt shall open, show a few lines and then close automatically.
 After the build is complete, you can find a bin folder in this directory containing a debug directory that hosts the PASopa folder.
 Copy its path <PASopa_Path>

 Open the command prompt window as an administrator, and navigate to the PASopa directory, using this command:
 ```